kehailang/khlRepertory/readme.txt

-Git is a version control system.\\git是个版本控制系统
+Git is a distributed version control system.
-Git is free software. \\git是个自由软件
+Git is free software.